finos/tracdap/doc/modelling/tutorial/using_data.rst

 and output.

 Input and output paths are always relative to the data storage location, it is not possible to use absolute paths for model inputs and outputs in a job config.
-This is part of how the TRAC framework operates, data is always accessed from a storage location, with locations defined in the system config.
+This is part of how the TRAC D.A.P. framework operates, data is always accessed from a storage location, with locations defined in the system config.

 The model parameters are also set in the job config, in the same way as the previous tutorial.